 This year, about the middle of February, he was gone.
 Which led me to wonder, once more, about life’s real meaning – the whys and hows of creation and death and, why we, mere mortals, have to endure all these events that seem to have happened before — in a never-ending circle.

 I may not be able to come up with an intelligible answer over the course of my own personal odyssey…in my very own lifetime.
 But, I’m very sure of one thing: life’s memories – for as long as one lives- linger on.
 And, I’m also very sure that my Tata Fidel had truly accomplished what he was here on Earth for.

-Notes: Picture above is their family portrait with Tata Fidel on extreme right (with dark glasses).
-From left to right: Tata Kiko (+ -this author’s father), Tata Amado, Nanang Terya (+), Tata Ambo (+), Lola Belang, the family matriarch (+), Nana Oliva and Tata Fidel (+).
-Not in picture is Tata Mundo (+).
+Notes: The picture above is their family portrait with Tata Fidel on the extreme right (with dark glasses).
+From left to right: Tata Kiko (+ -this author’s father), Tata Amado, Nanang Terya (+), Tata Ambo (+), Lola Belang, the family matriarch (+), Nana Oliva (+), and Tata Fidel (+).
+Not in the picture is Tata Mundo (+).

 2016 Update: In late August 2012, the author’s father, Tata Kiko, also passed away at the age of almost 94.